ee-jackson/wytham-hawthorn/docs/project-notebook.md

 ### EJ at Wytham
 * First day counting fruits
   * tried to visit all focal trees in one day but was unsuccessful
-  * might be quicker the next time around as I won't need to chose branches
+  * might be quicker the next time around as I won't need to choose branches
   * large variation in the amount of fruit on each tree, the sample size for some will be small

 ## 2021-08-02 Monday